 Student members of the team gather information on issues of interest or concern through surveys created by the team teachers.
 After the survey results are assessed, they are placed in thematic clusters.
-Students and teachers work in collaboration to determine the name of whatever ...
+Students and teachers work in collaboration to determine the name of whatever them is to be pursued.